The Shipment (Star Trek: Enterprise)

 "The Shipment" is the fifty-ninth episode of the American science fiction television series Star Trek: Enterprise, the seventh episode of season three.
-It first aired on October 29, 2003 on the UPN network in the United States.
+It first aired on October 29, 2003 on UPN in the United States.
 The episode was written by Chris Black and Brent V. Friedman.
 It was directed by David Straiton, his sixth episode of the series at that point.

 Set in the 22nd century, the series follows the adventures of the first Starfleet starship Enterprise, registration NX-01.
 In this episode, the crew follow a trail of information to a mining complex which is producing a compound used in the construction of a Xindi weapon, while Chief Engineer Charles "Trip" Tucker (Connor Trinneer) makes a discovery about the Xindi sidearms.

 The episode was filmed in late August and early September at the same time as the season premier was first aired.
 It used a combination of standing sets along with a handful of new sets to represent locations on the Xindi planet.
 Two actors resumed their roles from earlier in the season; John Cothran, Jr. had previously appeared as a Klingon in both Star Trek: The Next Generation and Deep Space Nine.
 Reviews were mostly positive for "The Shipment", and it received a 3.9/6 rating, which was an increase from the re-run shown the previous week but was not as high as the following episode.

 Plot

 At the Xindi Council, Degra reports that the weapon to destroy Earth should be ready in a matter of weeks.
 The coordinates provided by Tarquin (in "Exile") lead the Enterprise to a planet, and the crew decide to hide the ship behind a moon while a shuttlepod crewed by Captain Archer, Lieutenant Reed and Major Hayes approaches it.
 Evading detection, they land and enter a Xindi settlement, where they find a great quantity of kemocite being refined.
 They then observe Gralik Durr and two associates discussing the deal they have to mine the kemocite for Degra.
 The away team beams up a canister of kemocite for analysis, and then follow Gralik back to his home, where they confront him.

 T'Pol's analysis shows that the Xindi probe which attacked Earth (in "The Expanse") contained kemocite.
-Archer then tells Gralik that Degra will use the kemocite to build a weapon, but the Arboreal denies any knowledge of the plan.
-Back on Enterprise, Commander Tucker also learns that the kemocite is the key to Reptilian rifle technology.
+Archer then tells Gralik that Degra will use the kemocite to build a weapon, but the Arboreal denies any knowledge of the plan, saying he never asked what the kemocite was for.
+Back on Enterprise, Commander Tucker also learns that the kemocite is also the key to Reptilian rifle technology.
 Archer approves his idea to reverse engineer a rifle, but Tucker unknowingly triggers a self-destruct sequence and the weapon is beamed into space, where it explodes.